bg-write/chatGPT-cheatsheet/README.md

 > _This time, I asked ChatGPT to sum itself up in one sentence to an AI and machine learning expert.
 Pretty cool, right?_

-OK ... but what's this about AI and machine learning?
-And natural language processing models?
+OK ... but what is AI?
+Machine learning?
+Natural language processing models?
 Transformer architecture?

-**AI (Artificial Intelligence)** is a type of computer technology that allows machines to perform tasks that normally require human intelligence. **Machine Learning** is a subset of AI that enables machines to learn from data and improve their performance without being explicitly programmed.
-So in relation to AI and machine learning, **ChatGPT** is a particular machine learning model that has been trained on a large corpus of text data to generate human-like responses and carry out natural language processing tasks.
+**AI (Artificial Intelligence)** is a type of computer technology that allows machines to perform tasks that normally require human intelligence. **Machine Learning** is a subset of AI that enables machines to learn from data and improve their performance without being explicitly programmed; in a way, it's learning from itself.
+So in relation to AI and machine learning, **ChatGPT** is a particular machine learning model that has been trained on a _lot_ of text data to generate human-like responses and carry out natural language processing tasks.

 **Natural language processing models** are AI models that enable computers to understand, interpret, and generate human language, allowing them to interact with humans through speech or text.
-There are many examples of AI models (which I'll detail in a future version of this guide).
-For now, it's important to know that ChatGPT uses the **Transformer Model** architecture.
+There are many types of AI models (which I'll detail in a future version of this guide).
+For now, it's important to know that ChatGPT uses the **Transformer** model architecture.
 Compared to other AI models, the Transformer model is better at generating responses that focus on the _context_ of a conversation.
-What makes ChatGPT special is that it can be picky and focus on the most relevant parts of a user's input instead of having to process an entire sequence all at once.
+What makes ChatGPT special is that it can be picky and focus on the most relevant parts of a user's input instead of having to process an entire sequence at once.

-> _If you'd like to read more on AI and machine learning beyond this guide, my favorite book right now is Janelle Shane's '[You Look Like a Thing and I Love You](https://www.janelleshane.com/book-you-look-like-a-thing), which informs a lot of the high-level concepts found in this guide.'_
+> _If you'd like to read more on AI and machine learning beyond this guide, my favorite book right now is Janelle Shane's '[You Look Like a Thing and I Love You](https://www.janelleshane.com/book-you-look-like-a-thing),' which informs a lot of the high-level concepts found in this guide._

 There are a few ways to look at ChatGPT.
 Here are a few different metaphors: